USEPA/WNTR/documentation/hydraulics.rst

 pause/restart simulation.

 The EPANET simulator can be used to run demand-driven simulations.
-The simulator uses the EPANET toolkit and dll .
+The simulator uses the EPANET toolkit and dll.
 The simulator can also be used to run water quality simulations, as described in :ref:`water_quality_simulation`.
 Hydraulic simulation using the EPANET simulator is run using the following code.